Atrial Fibrillation

 • Feeling weak or less able to exercise

-Common factors that can increase your risk include:
+Factors that can increase risk include:

 • High blood pressure